 About Me

 Welcome to my homepage!
 I am a second-year Ph.D. student in Statistics at the University of Toronto, advised by Professor Radu Craiu and Professor Monica Alexander.
-I am also an Affiliate Researcher at the Vector Institute.
+I am also an Affiliate Researcher at the Vector Institute and supported by the Data Sciences Institute (DSI) Doctoral Student Fellowship.